janmarthedal/janmr.com/content/blog/2023/12/no-intercept-simple-linear-regression.md

 </figure>

 Again, we will look for a least squares definition of *best*.
-So given the line $y = a x$ we want to minimize the following error function:
+So we seek a line $y = a x$ that minimizes the following error function:

 $$
 J = \tfrac{1}{2} \sum_{i=1}^n (a x_i - y_i)^2.